 Take a look at the scholarships and bursaries that may be available to you.

 This information was correct at the time of publication.

 The organisation of events like the Olympics, music festivals, and business conferences is varied and fast-moving work.
-The content of our course and its wide opportunities for practical experience will give you an advantage when it comes to applying for stimulating jobs, and many of our graduates progress to job roles such as events manager, heritage tourism manager, festival co-ordinator, exhibitions organiser and corporate events manager.
+The content of our course and its wide opportunities for practical experience will give you an advantage when it comes to applying for stimulating jobs, and many of our graduates progress to job roles such as events manager, heritage tourism manager, festival coordinator, exhibitions organiser, and corporate events manager.

-In addition, you will have a broad set of transferable skills that will equip you for a much wider range of graduate-level employment.
+You'll have a broad set of transferable skills that will equip you for a much wider range of graduate-level employment.
 Your course could also be a stepping stone to further study and research.

 The course involves visits to a range of tourism and hospitality venues and initiatives.

-These visits are local to the North-East, national throughout the UK, and international to destinations such as Dublin, Prague, Barcelona and New York.
+These visits are local to the North East, national throughout the UK, and international to destinations such as Dublin, Prague, Barcelona and New York.

-Placements are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
+To further enhance employability, we encourage you to undertake a 48-week placement between your second and final year.
+It effectively becomes a third year of a four-year course.
+Placements are generally paid and are an excellent opportunity to put your learning into practice and understand the context for your new knowledge.
 The contacts made during placements can also be valuable for future job offers.